DarklightGames/io_scene_psk_psa/README.md

 * Manual re-ordering of material slots.
 * Multiple armature objects can be exported to a single PSK or PSA file, allowing seamless use of [action slots](https://docs.blender.org/manual/en/latest/animation/actions.html#action-slots).
 * Support for exporting instance collections.

-# Installation
-For Blender 4.2 and higher, download the latest version from the [Blender Extensions](https://extensions.blender.org/add-ons/io-scene-psk-psa/) platform.

-For Blender 4.1 and lower, see [Legacy Compatibility](#legacy-compatibility).

 # Usage
 ## Exporting a PSK